 This is an exciting time to be part of Somerset’s care workforce – help is shape it and make it!Our Market Position Statement

 Somerset Micro-Enterprise Project

-A two year partnership between Somerset County Council and Community Catalysts CIC which aims to support the development of small, community-based care and support services that:
+A two year partnership between Somerset Council and Community Catalysts CIC which aims to support the development of small, community-based care and support services that:

 - provide personal, flexible and responsive support and care;

 - give local people more choice and control over the support they receive;

 - offer an alternative to more traditional services.